Christmas Flower Arrangement Ideas

-3. Then, using a utility knife or scissors, cut your foam to fit in the opening of your box.
-I used floral foam because it's denser and I knew I'd be moving my floral stems around as I put together my arrangement.
+Step 3.
+Then, using a utility knife or scissors, cut your foam to fit in the opening of your box.
+I used floral foam because it's denser, and I knew I'd be moving my floral stems around as I put together my arrangement.

 I also placed my foam so it sat about a 1/2 inch above the rim of my container so I could stick some of my stems in the side of my foam, but this is optional.
 You can hot glue your foam in place if you want.
 I didn't because I may want to use my box for something else later.

-6. As I continued to design my arrangement, I started adding shorter pieces and different elements to add interest.
-I also placed some pieces so they leaned out to add fullness to my arrangement.
+Step 6.
+As I continued to design my arrangement, I started adding shorter pieces and different elements to add interest.
+I also placed some pieces, so they leaned out to add fullness to my arrangement.

-8. The last step when your arrangement is done is to add a big bow around your container.
+Step 8.
+You can take this last step once your arrangement is done.
+Add a big bow around your container.
 You can be very creative with the placement and tying of your bow, but I put my ribbon up at the rim of my container to hide any stems or foam that might be showing.